h0tPlug1n/University-Notes/Compiler Design.md

 Token --> Identifier & Keyword & Operator & Separator & Special_character & Constants
 ```

+**Error Handler:** A module that displays the error to the user which occured in the analysis phase of the compiler.

 -  **Syntax Analyzer:** Also known as the parser generates a Parse tree depending upon some Context-Free Grammar Production Rules.
 It takes the stream of tokens as inputs and gives the parse tree as output.
 ```mermaid
 graph TD